 “The idea is we want it to be classic with a modern twist, and above all timeless,” Roger said. ” We want you to feel comfortable wearing your glasses three years from now just like you’re comfortable wearing them today.
 Your glasses are not going to go out of style.”

-The company doesn’t have a physical retail store presence, so you can only order the frames you like online.
+Felix Gray doesn’t have a physical retail store presence, so you can only order the frames you like online.
 There’s free shipping for returns up to 30 days, so you can easily send back any pairs that don’t suit your style.
 When you’re ordering a prescription lens, you’ll need to provide your prescription as well as a selfie to help measure pupillary distance.
 Currently, there are no prescription sunglasses available, but they may be in the works if the new sunglasses collection proves popular.